The bladder is a crucial part of the body. The is an organ is sometimes also called the urinary bladder.

 The doctor may consider the patient’s medical history too.
 This will help them identify specific risk factors to be taken into account.

-When abnormalities are identified, a doctor may order a biopsy.
+If abnormalities are found, a doctor may recommend a biopsy to obtain a more precise diagnosis.
+It’s essential to note that not all bladder growths are cancerous, and in benign cases, cancer treatment is not required.
 This is used as a tool to make a more accurate diagnosis.
 There are cases where growth in the bladder may be benign.
 In such a case, treatment for cancer is not needed.

 Treatment Options For Bladder Cancer